On $A_p$ weights and the Landau equation: Introduction

 \subsection{Acknowledgements}

 MPG is supported by NSF DMS-1412748 and DMS-1514761.
-NG was partially supported by NSF-DMS 1700307.
-NG would also like to thank the Fields Institute for Research in Mathematical Sciences, where part of the work in this manuscript was carried out in the Fall of 2014.
+NG is partially supported by NSF-DMS 1700307.
+NG would like to thank the Fields Institute for Research in Mathematical Sciences, where part of the work in this manuscript was carried out in the Fall of 2014.
 MPG would like to thank NCTS Mathematics Division Taipei for their kind hospitality.
-We also would like to thank Luis Silvestre for many fruitful communications.
+The authors thank Luis Silvestre for many fruitful communications, as well as the anonymous referee for many useful remarks that helped improve this paper.